-According to the UK Intensive Care National Audit and Research Centre [ICNARC] in 2017-18 there were 175,700 intensive care unit (ICU) admissions in England, Wales and Northern Ireland who experienced a 19.5% crude hospital mortality.
-Length of stay in hospital following discharge from the critical care unit was 15.3 (SD 22.6) days.
-During the same period according to Scottish Intensive Care Society Audit Group data (2019), 46,166 patients required ICU care and/or combined ICU/high dependency unit (HDU) treatment in Scotland with an overall in hospital death-rate of 18%.
+According to the UK Intensive Care National Audit and Research Centre [ICNARC] in 2017-18 there were 175,700 intensive care unit (ICU) admissions in England, Wales and Northern Ireland that experienced a 19.5% crude hospital mortality.
+The length of in-hospital stay following critical care unit discharge was 15.3 (SD 22.6) days.
+During the same period, according to Scottish Intensive Care Society Audit Group data (2019), 46,166 patients required ICU care and/or combined ICU/high dependency unit (HDU) treatment in Scotland with an overall in-hospital death rate of 18%.

-In general critical care survivors are a distinct patient population who experience many ongoing health related problems, difficulties in maintaining activities of daily life activities (ADL), and a significantly decreased quality of life and higher odds of mortality over a long period of time following ICU discharge (Hashem et al., 2016); (Herridge et al., 2011); (Ramaiah and Kirk-Bayley, 2011); (Dowdy et al., 2005); (Desai et al., 2011).
-Critical illness has many financial impacts, both on individuals' income and an increased workload and financial pressure on the NHS.
+Critical care survivors are a distinct patient population who experience many ongoing health-related issues, difficulties in maintaining activities of daily life activities (ADL), a significantly decreased quality of life and higher odds of mortality over a long period following ICU discharge (Hashem et al. 2016); (Herridge et al. 2011); (Ramaiah and Kirk-Bayley 2011); (Dowdy et al. 2005); (Desai, Law, and Needham 2011).
+The extent of the post-critical illness sequelae depends not only on inherent individual factors but on disease severity that is reflected in the number of organs/systems that should be externally supported, either mechanically or pharmacologically.
+On this basis, patients in the advanced care units are extremely heterogeneous and might be conventionally separated in relation to the number of failed body systems.
+On a large scale, such a separator is considered to be mechanical lung ventilation and its duration.
+Moreover, the extent of the disease-related organ damage is proportionate to the financial pressure on both individual and healthcare levels.